25 (Adele album): North America

 In Canada, the album debuted at number one with sales of 306,000 copies, breaking the record for highest first-week sales, which was previously held by Celine Dion's Let's Talk About Love, which had sold 230,000 copies.
 In its second week 25 sold another 145,000 copies in Canada, bringing its two-week total to 451,000 copies.
-This represents the eighth-highest weekly sales in Canada, as well as the second highest second-week sales for an album, just behind the 146,000 copies sold by the Canadian compilation Big Shiny Tunes 2 in its second week in 1997.
+This represents the eighth-highest weekly sales in Canada, as well as the second-highest second-week sales for an album, just behind the 146,000 copies sold by the Canadian compilation Big Shiny Tunes 2 in its second week in 1997.
 The album sold 1.09 million copies across the nation as of 2019.

-In Mexico, the album sold 60,000 copies and debuted at number one in Mexico Top 100, certificating Platinum, making it the 10th best selling album in Mexico of 2015.
-By January 2020, the album had sold 210,000 copies, making it certified as triple platinum.
+In Mexico, the album sold 60,000 copies and debuted at number one on the Mexico Top 100, achieving Platinum certification and becoming the 10th-best-selling album in Mexico of 2015.
+By January 2020, the album had sold 210,000 copies, making it certified triple Platinum.

 Oceania and South Africa

-In Australia, the album sold more than 210,000 copies in five days, passing the triple platinum mark there.
+In Australia, the album sold more than 210,000 copies in five days, passing the triple-Platinum mark there.
 It was the best-selling album of both 2015 and 2016, and achieved decuple platinum certification (700,000 units) there in May 2017.
 In New Zealand, 25 broke the record for highest first week sales, selling 18,766 copies.
 The previous record holder was Susan Boyle whose I Dreamed a Dream sold 17,435 copies in its first week.
 By the end of the year, 25 became the best-selling album of 2015 in New Zealand.
 In South Africa, 25 achieved double platinum sales in five days through physical and digital vendors.